DruidGreeneyes/rivet-cluster.java/README.md

 If you get errors in either case, go fix them.
 If both are running and you didn't manually change the default ports they use, you can find the spark webUI at https://localhost:8080, and you can find the hbase webUI at https://localhost:16010

 Once everything is running, go into the cloned rivet directory and look in the conf folder.
 Copy all the *.template files and remove the .template suffix from your copies.
 Then edit them to suit you.
 You can find your Master URL by looking at the main page of spark's webUI.
+If you're running on AWS, keep in mind that the webUI will show the Internal DNS name, and unless you're running rivet from the master device of your cluster, you will need to use the External DNS instead.

 Run rivet: